 Subdomain – A part of your website that is off of your top-level domain.
 It is helpful to think of it as a self-contained website.
-Subdomains are mainly used to separate information on larger websites.
-Subdomains must be explicitly set up; they are not automatically created.
-Once created, a subdomain can be reached by adding the term to the beginning or end of a URL to visit the subdomain.
+Subdomains mainly separate information on larger websites.
+Add the term to the beginning or the end of a URL to visit the subdomain.
 For example, you place either https://bestof.pbwebd.com or https://pbwebd.com/bestof to visit the subdomain.

 Registrar – The place you go to pay for your domain, usually on a yearly basis.
 This is usually where you originally went to purchase and register your domain, but it is also possible to transfer your domain to a different registrar.
 Most registrars also offer hosting.

 Web Host – Where your website lives.
-This is where the files for your website are placed, which is what people see when they visit your website.
-When someone visits your domain, they are taken to the registrar which directs them to the web host.
+This is where you place the files for your website.
+People see these files when they visit your website.
+When someone visits your domain, they travel to the registrar which directs them to the web host.
 This takes only seconds.

 Server – The physical device that stores your website.
 The web host sells you space on their server.
 You can also purchase a “dedicated” server which means you are the only one using that specific piece of hardware.